Expo-67/Huduma-Snap/docs/SRS/README.md

 //**_Requirements and planning_**//<br/>
 <ins>Project Name:Huduma-Snap</ins><br/>
-My project idea involves creating a digital solution that replaces the physical card, allowing for better record-keeping, easier access, and enhanced diagnostic capabilities.
+My project idea involves creating a digital solution that replaces the physical card for logging car service, Huduma Snap will provide better record-keeping, easier access, and enhanced diagnostic capabilities.
 Huduma Snap is a web based application.
 Targeted audience are users who own a car.
 Key features of the app: